-Deepl Bolsters API With Next-Gen LLM Model And Write Functionality
+DeepL bolsters API with next-gen LLM model and Write functionality

-Expanded API solution offers improved translations and new writing tools, enabling businesses to embed Language AI into workflows for more effective communication and business growt
+(MENAFNEditorial) Expanded API solution offers improved translations and new writing tools, enabling businesses to embed Language AI into workflows for more effective communication and business growth

 Leading brands across a variety of industries, like Deutsche Bahn, Weglot, Panasonic Connect, 24Translate and Alza, trust the DeepL API, which provides programmatic access to DeepL's specialized Language AI technology.
 This allows businesses to leverage the company's world-renowned, secure and high-quality translation—and now writing—capabilities directly for both internal and external websites and applications.